 When a person passes away due to alleged medical malpractice and a lawsuit is filed, almost every case will demand that an expert witness testify and provide their experience and opinion on the matter.
 Why?
-Because without testimony offered by a medical expert, it is likely that the facts associated with the case will be far too complex to be disseminated and examined by parties who do not have a medical background.
+Because without testimony offered by a medical professional, it is likely that the facts associated with the case will be far too complex to be disseminated and examined by parties who do not have a medical background.
 Therefore, it will be impossible to determine if a medical provider is to blame for the patient’s death, and the judge may be forced to dismiss the case outright, or a jury may not be able to decide regarding fault.

 The Court’s Approach

 Courts have decided that legal procedure dictates that a jury be provided with technical information as it relates to deliberating and deciding on medical malpractice cases.
 This is because most malpractice cases are complicated and multi-faceted.
-A layperson on a jury is likely unable to sort through this information without assistance from an expert.
+A layperson on a jury is likely unable to sort through this information without assistance from an experience professional.
 Now, understand that the jury is not required to subscribe to the expert witness’s opinion and guidance, but it must be used when examining the facts of the case.

 Expert Witnesses Are Used by Both Sides